-16.10.1 Before any engine oil may be used in a Competition:
+16.10.1 Before any engine oil may be used in the Formula One Championship:

 - a.
-The supplier must comply with the requirements set in Appendix 5 of these regulations - b. two separate one-litre samples, in suitable containers, must be submitted to the FIA for analysis and approval. - 16.10.2 No engine oil may be used in a Competition without prior written approval of the FIA. - 16.10.3 In addition to the engine oils approved for use in a Competition, one type of dyno engine oil may be approved by the FIA.
+The supplier must comply with the requirements set in Appendix 4, Paragraph 1.2 of the Technical Regulations. - b.
+Two separate one-litre samples, in suitable containers, must be submitted to the FIA for analysis and approval. - 16.10.2 No engine oil may be used in a Competition without the prior written approval of the FIA. - 16.10.3 In addition to the engine oils approved for use in a Competition, one type of dyno engine oil may be approved by the FIA.